-The MGH Department of Radiation Oncology is an established leading institution treating with protons.
-In the 1960s and 1970s, pioneering MGH neurosurgeons and radiation oncologists, working with Harvard’s Cyclotron Laboratory, became the first in the world to discover how to harness the extraordinary behavior exhibited by high energy protons, a phenomenon known as the Bragg peak, for medical care.
-By using protons rather than conventional x-rays (photons), physicians could deliver radiation energy directly and precisely to tumors and cancerous cells, causing less damage to nearby healthy tissue.
+Working with the Harvard Cyclotron Laboratory (HCL), Mass General physicians became the first in the world to discover how to harness the extraordinary physical characteristics of high energy protons for medical care.
+By using protons rather than conventional x-rays (photons), physicians could increasingly concentrate radiation energy in tumors and intended targets, reducing radiation dose and damage to nearby healthy tissue.

 How Proton Therapy Works

-Protons are hydrogen atoms whose electrons have been removed.
-Proton beam therapy uses a special machine called a cyclotron or synchrotron to energize protons.
-Protons are extracted from the cyclotron or synchrotron and directed with magnetic fields to the tumor.
+Proton therapy uses a special machine called a cyclotron or synchrotron to accelerate protons.
+Protons are extracted from the particle accelerator and directed with magnetic fields to the tumor.
 The depth of penetration of the protons is related to their energy and can be precisely controlled to match the location of the tumor.

-Protons deliver the majority of their energy at a very narrow area within the body.
+Protons deliver most of their energy to a very narrow volume within the body.
 This unique dose delivery property of protons is known as the Bragg Peak.
-We can manipulate the Bragg Peak area to deliver the desired radiation dose to the tumor itself without any exit dose beyond the tumor.
-Conventional external beam radiation therapy uses photons or x-rays that enter and exit through the body.
-The special properties of protons generally reduce the radiation dose to the uninvolved normal tissues surrounding the tumor.
+We can manipulate the Bragg Peak region to deliver the desired radiation dose to the tumor itself without any exit dose beyond the tumor.
+Conventional external beam radiation therapy uses photons, also referred to as x-rays, that enter and exit through the body.
+The special properties of protons generally reduce the radiation dose to the normal tissues surrounding the treatment site.

 If you are already a patient at Mass General, access your Patient Gateway account here.